Szwendacz99/BookStack-Python-exporter/README.md

 Customizable script for exporting notes from BookStack through API

 #### Features:
-- export keeping the tree structure by making folders from Shelves, Books and Chapters
+- export keeping the tree structure by making folders from Shelves, Books, Chapters and attachments (including attachments from external links)
 - export multiple formats at once
 - export at multiple levels at once (export Books or/and Chapters or/and Pages as files)
 - choose if local files should be updated only if their edit timestamp is older than remote document last edit, or timestamps should be ignored and files will always be overwritten with the newest version